How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 systemctl status sshd terminal output

-In case the service is not running, run it with the following command:
+If the service is not running, start it manually with:

 sudo systemctl start sshd

-4. To have the service start automatically on boot, run:
+3. Enable the sshd service to start automatically on boot:

 sudo systemctl enable sshd

-Note: On some systems, sshd is the service name alias, and the commands will not work.
-In that case, replace sshd with ssh in the previous commands.
+Note: On some systems, sshd may be an alias, and the commands above might not work.
+In such cases, replace sshd with ssh in the commands.

 Install SSH Component on Windows